Meloxicam Injection

 Why is this medicine prescribed?

-Meloxicam injection is used alone or in combination with other pain medications for the short-term relief of moderate to severe pain in adults, usually after surgery.
+Meloxicam injection is used for the short-term relief of moderate to severe pain.
 Meloxicam is in a class of medications called NSAIDs.
 It works by stopping the body's production of a substance that causes pain, fever, and inflammation.

 Are there other uses for this medicine?